Rudy Giuliani 'An Absolute Pig' For Stormy Daniels Insults, Michael Avenatti Says — Calls On Trump To Fire Him

 The former mayor has, himself, been married three times — and divorced three times, with his latest divorce proceedings beginning in April of this year, according to a USA Today report.
 In 2002, Giuliani divorced his second wife, Donna Hanover, announcing that he was leaving her for Judith Nathan at a press conference in 2000 — prior to informing Hanover that he was ending their marriage.
 Giuliani married Nathan in 2003, and she filed for divorce this year.

-In his remarks in Israel, Giuliani claimed that he respects women, but seemed to imply that he respects only “beautiful women… with value,” according to an accounting The Daily Mail newspaper.
+In his remarks in Israel, Giuliani claimed that he respects women, but seemed to imply that he respects only “beautiful women… with value,” according to the Daily Mail newspaper.
 “A woman who sells her body for sexual exploitation I don’t respect,” he said.

 In a Twitter posting earlier on Wednesday, Avenatti called Giuliani a “misogynist” and called his comments “disgusting and a disgrace,” according to the women’s news and lifestyle site Bustle.